Storing and Loading Simulations

 The simulations can then be continued from that point.

 This will store a new file for every sample point.
-So best used if there is a long simulation time between sample points of the storage will be a substantial part of the simulation time.
+So best used if there is a long simulation time between sample points or the storage will add a substantial chunk to the simulation time.

 Two tmp files are used - the storage alternates between the two files.